 - 12.1.
 Unless this Constitution or the law provides otherwise, any matter will be decided by a simple majority of those Members voting and present in the room at the time the question was put. - 12.2.
-If there are equal numbers of votes for and against, the Member chairing the meeting at the time will have a second or casting vote, regardless of whether he/she has used his or her first vote.
+If there are equal numbers of votes for and against, the Chairman will have a second or casting vote, regardless of whether they have used their first vote.
 There will be no restriction on how this casting vote is used. - 12.3.
-Unless a recorded vote is demanded under Rule 12.4, the Member chairing the meeting will take the vote by show of hands, or if there is no dissent, by the affirmation of the meeting. - 12.4.
+Unless a recorded vote is demanded under Rule 12.4, the Chairman will take the vote by show of hands, or if there is no dissent, by the affirmation of the meeting. - 12.4.
 If three (3) Members present at the meeting so request, the names for and against the motion or amendment or abstaining from voting will be taken down in writing and entered into the minutes. - 12.5.
 Where any Member requests it immediately after the vote is taken, their vote will be so recorded in the minutes to show whether they voted for or against the motion or abstained from voting. - 12.6.
 When voting on any appointments, if there are more than two people nominated for any position to be filled and there is not a clear majority of votes in favour of one person, then the name of the person with the least number of votes will be taken off the list and a new vote taken.
 The process will continue until there is a majority of votes for one person.

-13. REPORTS BY THE OVERVIEW & SCRUTINY COMMITTEE
+13. PROVISIONS RELATING TO THE OVERVIEW AND SCRUTINY COMMITTEE